clan-lol/clan-website/content/blog/json-schema-two/index.md

 ## Why NixOS Modules Need Two JSON Schemas

-Taking off where of the two related previous blogposts left off:
+In our previous blog posts, we explored a techinque that extracts interfaces from NixOS modules and converts them into JSON schemas.
+This enables building GUIs and APIs that can shallowly validate NixOS configurations without running Nix itself.
+Our second post explored the broader challenge of maintaining type-safe interfaces across polyglot architectures - specifically how to share consistent data models between Nix, Python, and TypeScript in the Clan project's tech stack.

 - [Introducing the NixOS to JSON Schema Converter](https://clan.lol/blog/json-schema-converter/)
 - [The Challenge of Polyglot Architectures](https://clan.lol/blog/interfaces/)

----

-The NixOS module system is powerful but tricky to integrate with other tech stacks.
-JSON Schema offers a way to bridge that gap, with some surprising subtleties.

-When combining different tech stacks - for example Python and Nix - changes in some option in Nix may break assumptions in Python code.
+## The New Discovery

+While implementing these JSON schema-based types/interfaces in production, we discovered a subtle but important issue: we actually need two different JSON schemas for each NixOS module, not just one.

-For use cases like this, JSON Schema is useful to allow for type validation at build-time or runtime data validation.
+When using JSON Schema for type validation at build-time and runtime, the approach proved surprisingly stable for building our tech stack.

-This is exactly what we do in clan to build a stable tech stack.
-I want breakages to occur immediately, such that they get caught by our typical developer mistake defense mechanisms: Linter, Build, CI, and Unit-Tests.

-When using JSON Schema, this worked out to be surprisingly stable.
-However, I noticed that there are subtle usage differences.
-It seems we need two JSON Schemas, especially for the module system options, due to the way the system behaves.

-The first schema is for the configuration that can be given to a module system.
-The second one is for accessing the data that is produced from the configuration.

-Since the module system is a fixed point, one would expect that the given configuration is the same as the produced configuration.
+However, we noticed subtle usage differences that create unnecessary complexity.

+The issue stems from how the NixOS module system behaves as a transformation layer.
-But it turns out that there is a notable difference that causes unnecessary type guarding when consuming or producing data.
+While one might expect that input configuration equals output configuration (since the module system is a fixed point), there's a notable difference that causes unnecessary type guarding when consuming or producing data.

-0
-A very simple example:
+An example:

 ```nix
 {